-We’re now a year away from the much-anticipated total solar eclipse of August 21, 2017, first total solar eclipse visible from the contiguous U.S. since 1979!
+We’re getting closer to the much-anticipated total solar eclipse of August 21, 2017, first total solar eclipse visible from the contiguous U.S. since 1979!
 The photo at top gives a flavor of the experience.
 It’s a crop of a cool image by eclipse-master Fred Espenak.
 View the full-sized photo here and be sure to read Fred’s article about the 2017 eclipse.
 Watching a total eclipse of the sun is a dramatic and awe-inspiring experience.
 Daylight turns to darkness, and nature falls under a hush.
 Then, for a few brief minutes, all attention is focused on the sky.
 Contrary to what some believe, you can view the sun with no eye protection during the totality, when the moon covers the sun completely.
 But you need eye protection or an indirect viewing system for the partial phases, and it’s not an exaggeration to say you should start planning now.
 Some tips on safe eclipse viewing methods below.

 Do NOT use these techniques.
 Whatever you do, never look at the sun directly without a safe filter in place to protect your eyes.
 Besides your unprotected eyeballs, here are some other things you should not use.
 Do NOT use sunglasses, polaroid filters, smoked glass, exposed color film, x-ray film, or photographic neutral density filters.

 Safe solar filters for a telescope.
 If you have a ‘scope, you’ll need a safe solar filter on the sky end of it in order to watch an eclipse safely.
 Do not use a filter on the eyepiece end of your telescope.
 There’s too much to say about solar filters to include in this article, so we refer you to Fred Espenak’s article on safe solar filters.
 If you don’t have a ‘scope, you still have plenty of options, such as …